Frosty704/Billboard/README.md

   - It also supports emotes replacing the original set of Japanese Hiragana, as seen in some screenshots

  - [VRCTextboxSTT](https://github.com/I5UCC/VRCTextboxSTT)
- Another OSC program making use of [OpenAI's Whisper](https://github.com/openai/whisper) which runs locally on your GPU or CPU to transcribe speech and outputs to the   KAT
+ Another OSC program making use of [OpenAI's Whisper](https://github.com/openai/whisper) which runs locally on your GPU or CPU to transcribe speech and outputs to the   KAT (also supports text to text)
    - In my experience it has great, almost Azure quality, speech recognition for free with a simple setup.

 # Features & Showcase